-When you create a Swift Package with the
+When you create Swift Packages with

-.gitignore will exclude all Xcode projects by default.
+swift package init, the generated .gitignore will exclude all Xcode projects by default.
 This will cause problems if you later add an Xcode project to your package.

 SPM doesn’t require an Xcode project.
 You can just place source files in